 Step 4 – Paint the Frame

-Using a trim paint brush, paint the aluminum frame with multiple thin coats.
+Choose an exterior grade acrylic or latex paint formulated for use on metal.
+Using a trim paintbrush, paint the aluminum frame with multiple thin coats.
 Allow the frame to dry completely between coats.

 Step 5 – Remove Tape